 All too often, it is assumed that symbolic representation is the only way to communicate mathematically.
-The more flexible students are K-12 Goals for Developing Identity and Interdependence:
+The more flexible students are in using a variety of representations to explain and work with the mathematics being learned, the deeper students' understanding becomes.